-- 3) Composite core Biology course GPA (Anatomy, Physiology, Microbiology), and - 4) Number of repeats in core Biology courses (repeats lower the score).
+- 1) Overall college GPA - 2) English course GPA - 3) Composite core Biology course GPA (Anatomy, Physiology, Microbiology), and - 4) Number of repeats in core Biology courses (repeats lower the score).

 This calculation results in a probability percentage.
 The higher the percentage, the more likely the student is to complete the program successfully.
-Students must score at the 70th percentile or higher to qualify for admission.
-This admission criteria will apply to students on the wait list as well as new applicants.
+Students must score at the 80th percentile or higher to qualify for admission.